 • John answered 344 multiple-choice items related to different psychological traits.

-• The results were analyzed and determined that he had a low likelihood of having the diagnosis of ADHD or any other psychological issue such as anxiety or depression.
+• The results were analyzed and it was determined that he had a low likelihood of having the diagnosis of ADHD or any other psychological issue, such as anxiety or depression.

 • Barkley Adult ADHD Rating Scale (BAARS-IV): The BAARS-IV (Barkley Adult ADHD Rating Scale, 4th Edition) is designed to assess ADHD symptoms in adults.